jpaju/home-automation/README.md

 Necessary state from the docker containers is stored in the `/srv/` folder on the host system.
 Subfolders like `/srv/home-assistant/` and `/srv/zigbee2mqtt/` are mounted to their respective docker containers.

+### Backups

+We use Restic for backups, which automatically backs up files from the `/srv` folder to a local NAS each day.

+#### Synology SFTP Setup

+Restic requires non-interactive SFTP login for automated backups.
+Therefore, public key authentication must be configured.

+- Generate a keypair for the **root user** on the home-automation machine
+- Temporarily add the backup user to Synology's administrators group to enable SSH access
+- Copy the SSH public key to Synology using: `ssh-copy-id <user>@<synology-host>`
+- Remove the backup user from Synology's administrators group after setup

 ### Viewing logs

 To view logs from the home-automation service: